Combined with the new Elgin Piston Pin Special,

 Look to the inside of the huge drum brakes and you’ll see the thinnest of copper ribbons poking its way out.
 Scale brake lines wend their way up into the chassis at the front.
 A fine photoetched front grill features a hole for the starting crank and a nice radiator sits behind it.
 The delicate wire wheels with knockoffs are well done.
 Peer at the tires very closely.
 There is something written to the inside of Firestone.
 Get out that magnifying device again.
 It actually does say “Deluxe Champion”.
 Really.
 Ready for those new glasses?
 Me too.

 The 1941 car is the #17 Elgin Piston Pin Special.
 Replicarz actually created this exclusively for the Elgin Piston Pin Company, which still exists.
 Elgin has been gracious enough to allow Replicarz to let collectors share the model wealth.
 Still French blue, it has that distinctive orange nose cone.
 No hood straps this time.
 Every other detail from the 1940 car otherwise appears on this car.
+You can see a great photo of it here.

 The Maserati/Indy story doesn’t end in 1941